joemoose/dungeoneers.d20/docs/Character.md

 Is your character musclebound and insightful?
 Fortunate and charming?
 Nimble and hardy?
 Attribute scores define these qualities—a character’s assets and weaknesses.

 Strength is a prime attribute for warriors.
 Dexterity serves thieves well.
-Casting magical spells requires willpower.
+Casting spells requires willpower.

 ➡️ Roll **2d6+4** four times, noting the results.
 Assign the lowest value to your LUCK and the other three as you prefer to STR, DEX, and WIL.

 ## Step 4: Hit Points

-Hit points (HP) are the amount of damage you can shrug off before suffering any real harm.
+Hit points (HP) represent the amount of damage you can shrug off before suffering any real harm.
 HP is easily and quickly restored.

 ➡️ Roll **d4+2** to determine your starting hit points.